dbos-inc/dbos-docs/docs/tutorials/testing-tutorial.md

 const res = await testRuntime.invoke(Hello).helloTransaction("operon");
 expect(res).toMatch("Hello, operon!
 You have been greeted");
 ```
-In this code, we invoke the transaction with the input string `"operon"`, and verify the output is as expected.
+In this code, we invoke `helloTransaction` with the input string `"operon"`, and verify its output is as expected.

 ### Testing HTTP Endpoints

-The testing runtime provides a `getHandlersCallback()` function, which  returns a callback function for node's native http/http2 server.
+The testing runtime provides a `getHandlersCallback()` function, which  returns a callback function for node's native `http/http2` server.
 This allows you to test Operon handlers, for example, with [supertest](https://www.npmjs.com/package/supertest):
 ```typescript
 import request from "supertest";